algorithmica-org/algorithmica/content/english/hpc/memory/binary-search.md

 draft: true
 ---

-This tutorial is loosely based on a [46-page paper](https://arxiv.org/pdf/1509.05053.pdf) by Paul-Virak Khuong and Pat Morin "Array layouts for comparison-based searching" and describes one particular way of performing efficient binary search by rearranging elements of a sorted array in a cache-friendly way.

-We briefly review relevant concepts in processor architecture; if you want to get deeper, we recommend reading the original 2015 paper, as well as these articles.

-Our minimalistic implementation is only ~15 lines of code while offering 4-5x speedup over `std::lower_bound`.
-The exact speedup depends a lot on available memory bandwidth (see notes below).

-**If you are writing a contest right now**, stuck on a problem where binary search is a bottleneck, and suddenly remembered about this article, **jump straight to "complete implementation"**, it's compilable and copy-pastable.
+The most fascinating showcases of performance engineering are not intricate 5-10% speed improvements of some databases, but multifold optimizations of some basic algorithms you can find in a textbook — the ones that are so simple that it would never even occur to try to optimize them.
+These kinds of optimizations are simple and instructive, and can very much be adopted elsewhere.
+Yet, with remarkable periodicity, these can be optimized to ridiculous levels of performance.

+In this article, we will focus on such an algorithm — binary search — and significantly improve its efficiency by rearranging elements of a sorted array in a more cache-friendly way.
+We will develop two versions, each achieving 4-7x speedup over the standard `std::lower_bound`, depending on the cache level and available memory bandwidth:

+- The first one uses what is known as *Eytzinger layout*, which is also a popular layout for other structures such as binary heaps.
+Our minimalistic implementation is only ~15 lines.
+- The second one is its generalization based on *B-tree layout*, which is more bulky.
+Although it uses SIMD, which technically disqualifies it from being binary search.

+A brief review of [CPU cache system](../cpu-cache) is strongly advised.

-## Why is binary search slow?
+## Why Binary Search is Slow

-The main problem with binary search over a sorted array is that its memory accesses pattern is neither temporary nor spacially local.
-For example, element $\lfloor \frac n 2 \rfloor$ is accessed very often (every search) and element $\lfloor \frac n 2 \rfloor + 1$ is not, while they are probably occupying the same cache line.
-In general, only the first 3-5 reads are temporary local and only the last 3-4 reads are spacially local, and the rest are just random memory accesses.
+Before jumping to optimized variants, let's briefly discuss the reasons why the textbook binary search is slow in the first place.

-Here is a standard way of searching for the first element not less than $x$ in a sorted array:
+Here is the standard way of searching for the first element not less than $x$ in a sorted array of $n$ integers:

 ```cpp
 int lower_bound(int x) {